hammomo/angular-kendoui/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md). -->

+#My Best Practice With Angular & Kendo UI
+Run `npm install & npm start` to start this project then open url `http://localhost:4200`.